Marti2405/Poisson-Equation-Solver/README.md

 ## Files

-1D_BF.jl : Numerical Approximation in 1D with Fixed Boundries
+1D_BF.jl : Numerical Approximation in 1D with Fixed Boundary Condition

+1D_NBC_1O.jl : Numerical Approximation in 1D with Neumann Boundary Condition, 1st Order

-2D_BF.jl : Numerical Approximation in 2D with Fixed Boundries
+2D_BF.jl : Numerical Approximation in 2D with Fixed Boundary Condition

+2D_NBC_1O.jl : Numerical Approximation in 2D with Neumann Boundary Condition, 1st Order

-3D_BF.jl : Numerical Approximation in 2D with Fixed Boundries
+3D_BF.jl : Numerical Approximation in 3D with Fixed Boundary Condition

 ## Dependecies

 To run this code you will need Julia installed in your pc.
 You can download it here : https://julialang.org/downloads/